garystafford/spring-music-docker/README.md

 ![Kibana 4 Web Console](https://programmaticponderings.files.wordpress.com/2016/08/kibana4_output_filebeat1.png)

-### Build and Publish Artifacts
-We will use the following technologies, to build, publish, deploy, and host the Java Spring Music application: <a href="https://gradle.org">Gradle</a>, <a href="https://git-scm.com">git</a>, <a href="https://github.com">GitHub</a>, <a href="https://travis-ci.org">Travis CI</a>, <a href="https://www.virtualbox.org">Oracle VirtualBox</a>, <a href="https://www.docker.com">Docker</a>, <a href="https://www.docker.com/docker-compose">Docker Compose</a>, <a href="https://www.docker.com/docker-machine">Docker Machine</a>, <a href="https://hub.docker.com">Docker Hub</a>, and optionally, <a href="http://aws.amazon.com">Amazon Web Services (AWS)</a>
+### Continuous Integration

-In this post's example, the two build artifacts, a WAR file for the app and ZIP file for the static web content, are built automatically by [Travis CI](https://travis-ci.org), whenever changes are pushed to the `springmusic_v2` branch of the [garystafford/spring-music](https://github.com/garystafford/spring-music) repository on GitHub.
+In this post’s example, two build artifacts, a WAR file for the application and ZIP file for the static web content, are built automatically by <a href="https://travis-ci.org">Travis CI</a>, whenever source code changes are pushed to the <code>springmusic_v2</code> branch of the <a href="https://github.com/garystafford/spring-music">garystafford/spring-music</a> repository on GitHub.

 ![Travis CI Output](https://programmaticponderings.files.wordpress.com/2016/08/travisci1.png)

-Following a successful build, Travis CI pushes the build artifacts to the `build-artifacts` branch on the same GitHub project.
-The `build-artifacts` branch acts as a pseudo [binary repository](https://en.wikipedia.org/wiki/Binary_repository_manager) for the project, much like JFrog's [Artifactory](https://www.jfrog.com/artifactory).
+Following a successful build, Travis CI pushes the build artifacts to the <code>build-artifacts</code> branch on the same GitHub project.
+The <code>build-artifacts</code> branch acts as a pseudo <a href="https://en.wikipedia.org/wiki/Binary_repository_manager">binary repository</a> for the project, much like JFrog’s <a href="https://www.jfrog.com/artifactory">Artifactory</a>.
+These artifacts are used later by Docker to build the project’s immutable Docker images and containers.

 ![Build Artifact Repository](https://programmaticponderings.files.wordpress.com/2016/08/build-artifacts.png)

+##### Build Notifications
-Finally, Travis CI pushes build result notifications to a Slack channel, which eliminates the need to actively monitor the build.
+Travis CI pushes build notifications to a <a href="https://slack.com">Slack</a> channel, which eliminates the need to actively monitor Travis CI.

 ![Slack](https://programmaticponderings.files.wordpress.com/2016/08/travisci_slack.png)

-You can easily replicate this CI automation using your own continuous integration server, such as Travis CI, [Semaphore](https://semaphoreci.com), or [Jenkins](https://jenkins.io), coupled with a persistent chat application, such as  Glider Labs' [Slack](https://slack.com) or Atlassian's [HipChat](https://www.atlassian.com/software/hipchat).
-You could also simply push notifications to favorite IM app.
+##### Automation Scripting

-The Travis CI `.travis.yaml` file, custom `gradle.build` Gradle tasks, and the `deploy.sh` script handles the CI automation described, above.
+The Travis CI <code>.travis.yaml</code> file, custom <code>gradle.build</code> Gradle tasks, and the <code>deploy.sh</code> script handles the CI automation described, above.

 Travis CI `.travis.yaml` file:
 ```yaml